trettenbrein/OpenPoseR/doc/DOC.md

 # OpenPoseR Documentation

-This page provides a very basic guide to the functionality provided by OpenPoseR, illustrating how the different functions provided were intended to be used.
+This page provides a very basic guide to the functionality provided by OpenPoseR (v 0.2), illustrating how the different functions provided were intended to be used.

 ## What is OpenPoseR?